yjunechoe/junebug/README.md

     ## # ... with 390 more rows

 With this data, `transition_reveal()` would animate the trajcetory of all groups simultaneously.
-If we want to split each group and track them individually over a specified region, we can do the following:
+If we want to track each group individually over a region (say, where `x` is greater than or equal to `75`), we can do the following:

     library(gganimate)